The American Issue Publishing Company (AIPC). It was the publishing house of the Anti-Saloon League of America.

 The massive volume of temperance materials had a lasting effect on American culture.
 Indeed, almost one in five U.S. adults supports outlawing all alcohol drinking by everyone.
 Of any age.
 And for any purpose.

-- American Issue Publishing Company.
+- AIPC.
 The Next President and Prohibition.
 Wash: Campaign Comm of the Anti-Saloon League, 1928.